 Your business may be a mundane B2B business like ours and you may think that you do not have to protect your website from attacks like cloning.
 You would be wrong.
 Eventually, your site may get cloned, it happened to us.
 This could be done by

-• 3rd parties who may not like the contents of your website
+- 3rd parties who may not like what you publish

-We explain our experience, how cloning works and how to protect yourself once it happens:
+We explain our experience, how cloning works, LLMs‘ impact on cloning and how to protect yourself once it happens:

 We learnt about cloning by getting cloned